 If your child has escalating behaviours we may need to consider setting up a care, education and treatment review (CETR).

-Read more about care and treatment reviews on the NHS website.
+Read more about care, education and treatment reviews on the NHS website.

 Who is a care, education and treatment review (CETR) for?

 - It is focused on children and young people who have been, or may be about to be, admitted to a specialist mental health or learning disability hospital.
 This could be either in the NHS or in the independent sector

 - It is for children and young people who have a learning disability and/or autism